NVIDIA/NeMo-Skills/docs/basics/prompt-format.md

   }
 ]
 ```

-You can also have a look at the [tests](https://github.com/NVIDIA/NeMo-Skills/tree/main/tests/test_prompts.py) to see more examples of using our prompt API.

 If your data is already formatted as a list of openai messages, you can directly use it as an input to the pipeline scripts